-At the age of three, Sharapova moved with her family to the resort town of Sochi, beginning to play tennis at the age of four, using a racquet given to her by Yevgeny Kafelnikov's father.
-At age five or six, at a tennis clinic in Moscow, Sharapova was spotted by Martina Navratilova, who urged her parents to get her serious coaching in the United States.
+Maria Sharapova was born in Nyagan, Russia, and at the age of three, moved with her family to the resort town of Sochi, beginning to play tennis at the age of four.
+When she was five or six, Maria was spotted by Martina Navratilova at a tennis clinic in Moscow, who urged her parents to get her serious coaching in the USA.